payu-india/CMS-Chatbot/docs/v2 web integration/v2-merchant-hosted-checkout-integration/index.md

 > 📘 v2/payment Recommended for new integrations:
 >
 > PayU recommends v2/payment API for your new integration or if you are new merchant onboarded to PayU from March 2025.
 >
-> If you have already integrated with **\_payment** (v1) API, refer to\[Merchant Hosted Checkout Integration v1\]\([https://docs.payu.in/v1/docs/custom-checkout-merchant-hosted](https://docs.payu.in/v1/docs/custom-checkout-merchant-hosted)).
+> If you have already integrated with **\_payment** (v1) API, refer to[Merchant Hosted Checkout Integration v1](\[https://docs.payu.in/v1/docs/custom-checkout-merchant-hosted]\(https://docs.payu.in/v1/docs/custom-checkout-merchant-hosted\)).

 ## Workflow